ganeti/ganeti/man/gnt-instance.rst

     This option specifies the keyboard mapping to be used.
 It is only needed when using the VNC console.
 For example: "fr" or "en-gb".

+reboot\_behavior
+    Valid for Xen PVM, Xen HVM and KVM hypervisors.

+    Normally if an instance reboots, the hypervisor will restart it.
+If this option is set to ``exit``, the hypervisor will treat a reboot as a shutdown instead.

+    It is set to ``reboot`` by default.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depends on the OS